baztian/jaydebeapi/README.rst

 arguments that are internally passed to the Java ``DriverManager.getConnection`` method.
 Usually this is the JDBC connection URL.
 See the Javadoc of ``DriverManager`` class for details.

-As the next parameter you can optionally specify the jar-Files of the driver if your classpath isn't set up sufficiently yet.
+As the next parameter to ``connect`` you can optionally specify the jar-Files of the driver if your classpath isn't set up sufficiently yet.
+The classpath set in ``CLASSPATH`` environment variable will be honored.
+See the documentation of your Java runtime environment.

 Here is an example: